apollonin/numphp/README.md

 * get items by conditions
   * b_and - logical AND
   * b_or - logical OR
+* set items values according to conditions.
+Conditions are the same as for selection.

 np_array is also has classical array behaviour.
 So you are able to iterate through it as usual.